Associate Professor of LawPhone: (410) 706-1087

 JD, 1993, Yale Law School

-Professor Hutchins brings a variety of legal experiences to the classroom, having served as a federal prosecutor with the Tax Division of the United States Department of Justice and as a Special Assistant U.S. Attorney in the District of Columbia.
-Professor Hutchins also practiced as a criminal defense attorney with the Southern Center for Human Rights in Atlanta and for the Office of the Appellate Defender in New York City.
+Prior to joining the faculty in 2004, Professor Hutchins served as a federal prosecutor with the Tax Division of the United States Department of Justice, and as a Special Assistant U.S. Attorney in the District of Columbia.

 Anatomy of a Search: Intrusiveness and the Fourth Amendment, 44 University of Richmond Law Review 1185 (2010).
 [Full Text]